mfractor/mfractor.github.io/docs/xamarin-forms/implementing-view-models.md

 ##The Implement ViewModel Refactoring
 Another way to generate properties for a view model is to use the **Implement View Model** refactoring.
 This shortcut collects *all* missing binding expressions (excluding bindings inside DataTemplates) and generates them in bulk onto the binding context.

-We can access this short cut by right clicking anywhere in a Xaml file, navigating to **Generate** and then selecting the **Implement View Model** action:
+We can access this short cut by right clicking anywhere in a XAML file, navigating to **Generate** and then selecting the **Implement View Model** action:

 ![](/img/tutorials/implementing-view-models/implement-view-model.gif)

 You'll notice that there are 2 actions:

- * **Implement View Model** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor.
+ * **Implement View Model** gathers all missing bindings in the XAML document and implements them all as public properties with a public `get` and `set` accessor.
- * **Implement View Model (Use Backing Fields)** gathers all missing bindings in the xaml document and implements them all as public properties with a public `get` and `set` accessor that sets or gets a backing field.
+ * **Implement View Model (Use Backing Fields)** gathers all missing bindings in the XAML document and implements them all as public properties with a public `get` and `set` accessor that sets or gets a backing field.

 There are often cases when a binding context isn't specified [explicitly ](/xamarin-forms/configure-binding-context.md#explicit-binding-context-resolution) and can't be inferred [implicitly](/xamarin-forms/configure-binding-context.md#implicit-binding-context-resolution).
-A common example of this is that you have just started to build a Xaml view and haven't yet got around to building the corresponding view model.
+A common example of this is that you have just started to build a XAML view and haven't yet got around to building the corresponding view model.

-The **Implement View Model** action can also generate a view model class for the Xaml view if one is not already defined.
-Using Mvvm naming conventions, MFractor generates a view model class for your xaml view under the `MyDefaultNamespace.ViewModels` namespace.
+The **Implement View Model** action can also generate a view model class for the XAML view if one is not already defined.
+Using Mvvm naming conventions, MFractor generates a view model class for your XAML view under the `MyDefaultNamespace.ViewModels` namespace.

 For example: